Coder2287569013/Coder2287569013/README.md

 ## Greetings! 👋

-I'm Vladimir, a backend developer still in the learning phase.
+<div style="font-size: 18px">I'm Vladimir, a backend developer still in the learning phase.
 Recently, I've been diving into web development and making websites frequently.
-I'm always eager to learn new programming skills and take on new challenges.
+I'm always eager to learn new programming skills and take on new challenges.</div>

 ---

 ### ⚙️ Languages and Tools:
-<div style="font-size: 16px;">Python, FastAPI, Django, sqlite3, HTML, CSS, JavaScript, Vue.js</div>
+<div style="font-size: 18px;">Python, FastAPI, Django, sqlite3, HTML, CSS, JavaScript, Vue.js</div>

 ---